SAML-Toolkits/python3-saml/README.md

 In production, the **strict** parameter MUST be set as **"true"**.
 Otherwise your environment is not secure and will be exposed to attacks.

+In production also we highly recommend to register on the settings the IdP certificate instead of using the fingerprint method.
+The fingerprint, is a hash, so at the end is open to a collision attack that can end on a signature validation bypass.
+Other SAML toolkits deprecated that mechanism, we maintain it for compatibility and also to be used on test environment.

 Getting started
 ---------------